TomerBeren/Foo-Book-Server-Public/wiki/Execution_Guide.md

     ```
     This command starts the TCP server and binds it to port 5542 on your localhost, allowing the Node.js server to communicate with it.

+## Alternative: Running TCP Server Locally with Makefile

+If you prefer to run the TCP server without Docker, you can use the Makefile provided in the repository:

+1. **Build the Server** Navigate to the TCP server directory and build the server using:
+    ```bash
+    make
+    ```

+2. **Run the Server** After building, start the server with:
+    ```bash
+    ./my_program
+    ```

+    This will start the TCP server locally without Docker.

 ## Setting Up the Node.js Server

 After setting up the TCP server, proceed to configure the Node.js server: